a-sit-plus/warden-supreme/docs/docs/integration/raw.md

 # Using _Warden makoto_ / _Warden roboto_<br>without Integrated Clients

+!!! danger "Warden Supreme 0.9.99 Changed Defaults"

+    * Android leaf cert validity is ignored by default, because Warden Supreme (by default) uses random cryptographic nonces.
+        * `ingoreLeafValidity()` (yes, with typo!) function of the `AndroidAttestationConfiguration.Builder` is now a deprecated NOOP to be removed.
+        * `enforceLeafValidity()` (without typo!) function was introduced
+    * Android `attestationStatementValiditySeconds` defaults to `null`, because Warden Supreme, by default, uses random cryptographic nonces.
+    * Attestation verification time offset now defaults to five minutes to account for clock drift
+    * iOS attestation validity is increased by said five minutes

+    **Ignoring these changes coming from legacy deployments can result in a total security failure if you do not ensure freshness through means of feeding random cryptographic nonces into attestation statement creation and properly checking them!**

 !!! tip inline end
     Both [WARDEN](https://github.com/a-sit-plus/warden) and [WARDEN-roboto](https://github.com/a-sit-plus/warden-roboto)
     live on as modules inside Warden Supreme.
 These projects are now integrated into Warden Supreme and continue to be maintained and published to Maven Central.
 See [Project Structure](structure.md).

-While Warden Supreme aims to make remote attestation across Android and iOS as smooth and consistent as possible via Kotlin Multiplatform, it is clear that not every iOS app will be written in Kotlin, and not every Android application will want to pull in Signum as dependency.
+Warden Supreme aims to make remote attestation across Android and iOS as smooth and consistent as possible via Kotlin Multiplatform.
+Ath the same time, it is clear that not every iOS app will be written in Kotlin, and not every Android application will want to pull in Signum as a dependency.

 In addition, legacy deployments that cannot yet transition to the new integrated Warden Supreme attestation flows are still and will remain operational.
 Until a migration is possible (see [migration notes](migration.md)), this page serves